Lung: Invertebrates

-Some invertebrates have lung-like structures that serve a similar respiratory purpose as, but are not evolutionarily related to, vertebrate lungs.
+A number of invertebrates have lung-like structures that serve a similar respiratory purpose to true vertebrate lungs, but are not evolutionarily related and only arise out of convergent evolution.
 Some arachnids, such as spiders and scorpions, have structures called book lungs used for atmospheric gas exchange.
 Some species of spider have four pairs of book lungs but most have two pairs.
 Scorpions have spiracles on their body for the entrance of air to the book lungs.

 The coconut crab is terrestrial and uses structures called branchiostegal lungs to breathe air.
-They cannot swim and would drown in water, yet they possess a rudimentary set of gills.
-They can breathe on land and hold their breath underwater.
+Juveniles are released into the ocean, however adults cannot swim and possess an only rudimentary set of gills.
+The adult crabs can breathe on land and hold their breath underwater.
 The branchiostegal lungs are seen as a developmental adaptive stage from water-living to enable land-living, or from fish to amphibian.

 Pulmonates are mostly land snails and slugs that have developed a simple lung from the mantle cavity.
 An externally located opening called the pneumostome allows air to be taken into the mantle cavity lung.